iotaledger/iota-wiki/shimmer/learn/token/buying.md

 ---

 # Buying Shimmer
-You can buy Shimmer tokens currently on the following exchanges / marketplaces:
+You can buy Shimmer tokens currently on the following exchanges and marketplaces:

 - [Bitfinex](https://bitfinex.com): Buy with US-Dollar or USDT
 - [Bitforex](https://bitforex.com): Buy with USDT